indestiny0xff/Agora/README.md

 # AGORA - Your Cybersecurity Info Companion! 🛡️🌐

-Welcome to AGORA, your one-stop destination for all things cybersecurity! 🚀
+Welcome to AGORA, your one-stop destination for monitoring all cybersecurity events ! 🚀

 ## Installation